DanWang1230/DanWang1230.github.io/pages/finding_lane_lines.md

 ![alt text][image4]
 First, I converted the images to grayscale.
 ![alt text][image5]
-Then I used Guassian smoothing and Canny edge detection to find the edges.
+Then I used Gaussian smoothing and Canny edge detection to find the edges.
 ![alt text][image6]
 After that, I created a mask to mask out the regions that are not of interest.
 ![alt text][image7]
 Then I applied the Hough transform to find the line information and drew the lines on the original image.
 ![alt text][image1]
 Based on the lines obtained from the Hough transform, I assigned the lines to two sets: left lane and right lane, taking into consideration the slopes of the lines.
-In order to draw a single line on the left and right lanes, I respectively found the average of the two sets.
+In order to draw a single line on each of the left and right lanes, I respectively found the average of the two sets.
 Below is the result after this averaging step.
 ![alt text][image2]
 Then I extrapolated and extended the two lanes to the bottom and top limits.
 ![alt text][image3]